monsoonmaelstrom/book2/book2.md

 “Because she’s spent every night in this room since you returned.”
 It definitely sounds like a statement of fact and not a question or an assumption.

 *Hah!
-I’m right.* I grin but make sure to keep everything banked just the way it was before he knocked on the door.
+I’m right.* I grin but make sure to keep everything banked exactly the way it was before he knocked on the door.

 “I haven’t seen her,” Liam says tonelessly.